Hockerill Anglo-European College: The International Baccalaureate and MYP

 In 1998, Hockerill introduced the International Baccalaureate (IB) as the only form of post-16 study and accepted its first sixth form students.
 In 2012, 100% of Hockerill pupils passed the IB Diploma with an average points score of 36.4.
 The Middle Years Programme (MYP) was introduced in 2005 for years 7–9 and complements the GCSE and IGCSE taught at the college.

+School performance and inspections

+As of 2023, the school's most recent inspection by Ofsted was in 2022-23.
+The school was judged Good.
+Inspectors noted that most students take two foreign languages at secondary level, and that all sixth form students take at least one language as part of the IB Diploma.
+The school's boarding provision was also inspected in 2023, and judged Good.

 Equipes

-Hockerill Anglo-European College has four equipes.
-The Equipe Colour, blue symbolises Bader Ginsburg, red symbolises Nelson Mandela, green symbolises Mary Seacole, white symbolises Alan Turing.
+Hockerill Anglo-European College has four houses (known as Equipes).
+The Equipe Colour blue symbolises Ruth Bader Ginsburg, red symbolises Nelson Mandela, green symbolises Mary Seacole and white symbolises Alan Turing.

-It was named Brunel for blue, Da Vinci for red, Goethe for green and Pascal for white before the academic year 2021-22 started.
+Before the academic year 2021-22 started, the Equipe Colour blue symbolised Isambard Kingdom Brunel, red symbolised Leonardo Da Vinci, green symbolised Johann Wolfgang von Goethe and white symbolised Blaise Pascal.